-I won’t type my follow-throughs for the sake of time, but at the end it became quite clear that some of my fear, anxiety, sadness, and guilt stem from a core assumption of the feeling named shame if I conclude that I’m not being useful enough to the people around me.
-Of course now I should examine the word “shame,” and I probably will after this post.
+I won’t type my follow-throughs for the sake of time, but in the end, it became quite clear that some of my fear, anxiety, sadness, and guilt stem from a core assumption of the feeling named shame if I conclude that I’m not being useful enough to the people around me.
+Of course, now I should examine the word “shame,” and I probably will after this post.

 WAP is meant to help over-thinkers like myself calm their minds with a bit of effort and a bit of brutal honesty by accepting the thoughts as they are.

-It’s not necessarily a step-by-step process because the answers will be different for you and me then it will be for everyone else.
+It’s not necessarily a step-by-step process because the answers will be different for you and me than they will be for everyone else.
 But looking into a word (or a sentence or phrase) for long enough will reveal its silliness to you, and it may reveal another secret that cannot be said… I’ll leave that one for you to figure out!